boini12/GreenCommunity/README.md

 - Password*
 - Profile picture (-> if none uploaded, then default picture will be used)

 The ones marked with * are necessary to successfully sign up.
+If the user doesn't provide the necessary information, then Error Messages will appear on the corresponding fields.

 ### Login
-If the user already has an account, the he can simply login using the E-Mail and passord.
+If the user already has an account, then he can simply login using the E-Mail and password.

-Either way the user will get redirected to the HomeActivity again after a successful login or sign-up.
+Either way, the user will get redirected to the HomeActivity again after a successful login or sign-up.

 ### Exploring ads
 One of the main features that the user can use is to look for ads in their area.
-The user just has to press the "Explore ads in your area" on the HomeActivity to start looking for ads that are in a 5km radius to their current location.
+The user just has to press the "Explore ads in your area" on the HomeActivity to start looking for ads that are in a 5km/10km radius to their current location.

+The distance can be chosen through a NumberPicker, that is located above the button.

 ### Posting ads
-Another major feature of this ad, is posting ads.
+Another major feature of this app, is posting ads.
 Logged-in users can create new ads, by pressing the plus icon on the top-right in the AdListActivity.

 To create a new ad the user has to provide a bit of information.